 Reading Group organized by Alvaro Lopez (email@example.com) and Mina Burnside (firstname.lastname@example.org).

+The Trans* and Psychoanalytic Perspectives reading group returns in the academic year 2021-2022 in a full-year format to address and examine in depth some of the issues addressed in its previous edition.
 The critical domain and scope of trans studies and psychoanalysis comprises a number of different—and sometimes diverging—fields of research, theoretical stances, and methodological approaches.
 From sexuality and embodiment to cultural manifestations, from social and political dynamics to intricate processes of subject formation, trans and psychoanalytic perspectives offer a critical tool to tackle the complexities of the contemporary context.
 Yet more often than not, these perspectives are perceived as detached from each other, or even oppositional and conflicting.
 However, unlikely as the trans-psychoanalysis paring may sound, these perspectives have more in common than it would appear at first sight.
 Moreover, as recent approaches in trans studies and psychoanalysis attest to, their critical perspectives cross paths and enter into conversation with each other, enabling an insightful tool for assessment and analysis of the multiple transformations, situations, and pressing issues of the present moment.